 All child protection concerns and actions are recorded securely using the online database CPOMS.
-The Designated Safeguarding Lead is responsible for ensuring that child protection files are kept up to date.
+All staff should be fully trained and CPOMS compliant.
+Safeguarding incidents of any severity should be recorded on the CPOMS platform at the earliest opportunity (including outside of normal school contracted hours).
+Written statements by any party should be scanned and uploaded to the specific incident log The Designated Safeguarding Lead is responsible for ensuring that child protection files are kept up to date.
 Information will be kept confidential and stored securely.
 It is good practice to keep concerns and referrals in a separate child protection file for each child.
 Records will include: